Moving to Houston Guide

 - Energy Corridor / Westchase work.
 Katy, Cypress, Fulshear, Memorial.

 - Downtown / Med Center work.
-Inner-loop, Pearland, Sugar Land (longer), Memorial.
+Inner-loop, Spring Branch, Memorial, Tanglewood, Sugar Land (longer).

 - Galleria / Uptown work.
 Memorial, Cypress, Bellaire, Katy.